NI-HPC/nihpc-documentation/docs/Application Guides.md

     (py39torchRayA100) conda deactivate
     ```

     Line 1 above shows the use of GPU slice partitions: `--gres gpu:1g.10gb:1`.
-As currently there are available 28 slices in Kelvin2, this partition is much less busy than the other GPU partitions, and at the same time would allow the users to install software in the A100 GPU devices, which would guarantee backward compatibility with GPU devices.
+    As currently there are available 28 slices in Kelvin2, this partition is much less busy than the other GPU partitions,
+    and at the same time would allow the users to install software in the A100 GPU devices, which would guarantee backward compatibility with GPU devices.

     Lines 2-5 setup the environment variables, create an Anaconda environment named `py39torchRayA100` while installing Python version 3.9, and activate the environment.
     This Python version is strictly required here as current Ray Tune installation version may crash with newer Python versions than 3.10.

     The next lines 6-10 are needed to install the required tools, particularly Ray Tune is installed in line 9.
     Here, the package "ray-air" contains most of the provided functionality by Ray Tune (Data, Train, Tune, Serve, etc.).

     After installation, users must check that PyTorch can correctly utilize the GPU resources available.
     For example, users must see something similar to the following output when running the PyTorch's functions:

     ``` bash title="Testing that torch can see GPU resources"
-    source activate py39torchRayA100
+    conda activate py39torchRayA100
     (py39torchRayA100) python3
     >>> import torch
     >>> torch.cuda.is_available()